 User Defined Data Type in Java

-Following is an example of creating a user defined data type in Java:
+Following is an example of a simple class representing a Person:

 public class Person {